Herb Garden

 Horticultural Specimens

-Climbing rose (Rosa ‘Empress of China’) on arbor at herb garden overlook.
-These were planted in 2004, however ‘Empress of China’ was cultivated at Hills & Dales by Ida Callaway and possibly by Sarah Ferrell.
+• Climbing rose (Rosa ‘Empress of China’) on arbor at Herb Garden overlook.
+These were planted in 2004, however, ‘Empress of China’ was cultivated at Hills & Dales by Ida Callaway and possibly by Sarah Ferrell.
 It is mentioned in articles during Ida’s tenure and by at least one source claiming it was present when Sarah gardened here.
-Blooms pink, late April and then sporadically til frost.
+Blooms pink in late April and then sporadically until frost.

-Fernleaf yarrow (Achillea ‘Coronation Gold’) in four large beds on north and south sides of herb garden.
+• Fernleaf yarrow (Achillea ‘Coronation Gold’) in four large beds on north and south sides of Herb Garden.
 Blooms yellow in May.
-Planted by AHC.
+Planted by Alice Callaway.